Paledots/BIProject/README.md

   `M`

-  where filename.vcf is the source file with all genotypes, N is the number of sites in file, M is the number of genotypes n file.
+  where filename.vcf is the source file with all genotypes, N is the number of sites in file, M is the number of genotypes in file.
 When the program runs, the asmc.haps file will be created in the current folder

 *  Constructing .map file: